 CCQM-K132 (NIST, US).
 Vitamin D is a fat-soluble vitamin that occurs primarily in two forms, vitamin D2 and vitamin D3.
-Vitamin D is metabolized in the body to produce several closely related, hydroxylated species (metabolites), with 25-hydroxyvitamin $D_3$ [25(OH) $D_3$ ] and 25-hydroxyvitamin $D_2$ [25(OH) $D_2$ ] as the most common metabolites measured in human serum.
-Mass fractions of total vitamin D in human serum, calculated as the sum of $25(OH)D_2$ and $25(OH)D_3$ , are typically low, in the 16 ng/g to 30 ng/g range.
+Vitamin D is metabolized in the body to produce several closely related, hydroxylated species (metabolites), with 25-hydroxyvitamin D3 [25(OH)D3] and 25-hydroxyvitamin D2 [25(OH)D2] as the most common metabolites measured in human serum.
+Mass fractions of total vitamin D in human serum, calculated as the sum of 25(OH)D2 and 25(OH)D3, are typically low, in the 16 ng/g to 30 ng/g range.
 There has been international concern over the comparability of vitamin D measurements clinically, it is challenging because of its low level and the number of structurally similar metabolites.
 The OAWG's previous clinical comparisons had all been aimed at higher mass fraction levels and thus a Track C comparison was required to demonstrate capabilities.
 Seven NMIs/DIs participated in CCQM-K132.
-Participants evaluated the mass fractions, expressed in ng/g, of 25(OH)D3, 25(OH)D2, and 3-epi-25(OH)D3 in two human serum materials, Pool I and Pool II.
-Due to the known low levels of 3-epi-25(OH)D3 in both materials and the very low level of 25(OH)D2 in Serum Pool I, the study protocol stated that KCRVs would be assigned only to 25(OH)D3 in both materials and 25(OH)D2 in Serum Pool II.
-Results for 3-epi-25(OH)D3 were requested to evaluate the separation technologies employed; 3-epi-25(OH)D3 needs to be chromatographically separated from 25(OH)D3 for proper quantification of 25(OH)D3.
+Participants evaluated the mass fractions, expressed in ng/g, of 25(OH)D3, 25(OH)D2, and 3-epi-25(OH)D3 in both materials and the very low level of 25(OH)D2 in Serum Pool I. the study protocol stated that KCRVs would be assigned only to 25(OH)D3 in both materials and 25(OH)D2 in Serum Pool II.
+Results for 3-epi-25(OH)D3 were requested to evaluate the separation technologies employed; $3-epi-25(OH)D_3$ needs to be chromatographically separated from $25(OH)D_3$ for proper quantification of $25(OH)D_3$.
 All participants used isotope dilution liquid chromatography with tandem mass spectrometry detection (ID LC-MS/MS) for the measurement of the vitamin D metabolites.
 The results generally agreed very well.